sm-miller/sm-miller.github.io/_pages/research.md

 : *with Amy Finkelstein and Katherine Baicker,* NBER Working Paper 33244, accepted, *Review of Economics and Statistics*.

 [The Long-Term Effects of Income for At-Risk Infants: Evidence from Supplemental Security Income](/assets/Hawkinsetal_SSI.pdf)
-: *with Amelia Hawkins, Christopher Hollrah, Laura R. Wherry, Mitchell Wong and Gloria Aldana,* accepted, *American Economic Review*
+: *with Amelia Hawkins, Christopher Hollrah, Laura R. Wherry, Mitchell Wong and Gloria Aldana,* *American Economic Review* 115 (9): 3081–3129 (2025).

 [Maternal and Infant Health Inequality: New Evidence from Linked Administrative Data](https://www.nber.org/papers/w30693) : *with Kate Kennedy-Moulton, Petra Persson, Maya Rossin-Slater, Laura R. Wherry and Gloria Aldana,* accepted, *Review of Economics and Statistics*